Varun-n-n/Web_development/Task-1/README.md

 ### Acknowledgments

 This project was created as a Project exercise and is a basic implementation of a WebSocket chat application.
-\n Enjoy chatting in real-time with your friends using this WebSocket chat application!
+Enjoy chatting in real-time with your friends using this WebSocket chat application!